OpenKore/openkore/trunk/mercdb/readme.txt

   a modifier for HotDeals; look for cheaper items ie: 0.90 = hotdeal-range * 90%

-Note:
-i tested this only on linux 2.6.5-7.95-default with mysql MySQL 4.0.18-Max, PHP Version 4.3.4 so your mileage may vary.

 Thanks:
 - my RO-playing and bot-hateing friends who love the results of what i do with openkore ;)